trentlarson/P2P-Docs/README.md

  * Doc Changes (external?): display the new content
  * - Doc Resolution: accept or reject the changes in my own versions
     * - then copy my version into any shared areas
- * - Search (external?): search for items of interest
+ * - Search: search for items of interest
  * - Notifications: notify of changes, via desktop and via preferred media